Advertiser and Editorial Disclosures

 These CDs usually prohibit you from withdrawing money until you are 59 ½ years old.

-Early withdrawals would be subject to income tax and a 10 percent penalty.
+Early withdrawals would be subject to income tax and a 10% penalty.

 CD ladder strategies

-For example, if you have $10,000 you wish to invest in CDs and you want to have a regular source of annual income, you would need to buy five $2,000 CDs.
+For example, if you have $10,000 to invest in CDs and want a regular source of annual income, you could purchase five $2,000 CDs.

-When the first CD matures at the end of the first year, you withdraw the interest and rollover the principal into a new five year CD.
+When the first CD matures at the end of the first year, you withdraw the interest earned and reinvest the principal into a new five-year CD.

-The same technique can be applied to any amount and any CD term.
+This laddering technique can be adapted to any investment amount and CD term lengths to suit your financial goals.

-Several weeks before your CD matures, your bank will notify you (usually by U.S. mail) that your CD is about to mature.
+Several weeks before your CD reaches its maturity date, your bank will notify you (usually by U.S. mail) that your CD is about to mature.

 Your options